Painting New York Climate Week Orange

 • To instil guiding principles and build governance around data, capital and policy for inclusive finance

-• To mobilize capital in collaboration with our stake holding partners across all investor and funder segments
+• To mobilise both catalytic and long-term capital in collaboration with our stake holding partners across all investor and funder segments

 • To build the ecosystem that achieves transparent impact through the issuance of innovative gender lens bonds that adhere to the Orange Bond Principles.

-The initiative counts 292,000 pledges and leans on a robust Steering Committee, which features representation from private and public institutions, from Global North and South, diversity of experience and expertise across sectors and geographical locations.
-We are extremely deliberate about bringing in all parties from a variety of backgrounds to ensure there is diversity and democratization of the initiative.
+The initiative counts 292,000 pledges and leans on a robust Steering Committee that features representation from private and public institutions, Global North and South, diversity of experience and expertise across sectors and geographical locations.
+We are extremely deliberate about bringing in all parties from a variety of backgrounds to ensure there is diversity and democratisation of the initiative.

 The Power of Orange for Ecosystem Building

 The Gender-Climate financing gap is structural and so must be the solution.
-Our ecosystem building strategies are designed to accelerate progress toward US$10bn mobilized by 2030 and we tap into the power of Orange and how to unlock inclusive finance at scale.
+Our ecosystem building strategies are designed to accelerate progress toward US$10bn mobilised by 2030.
+We tap into the power of Orange to unlock inclusive finance at scale:

 • Closing the Gap: Bridging demand and supply, with enabling market infrastructure to channel capital where it’s needed most.

-• Global + Local: Global movement that is locally anchored, demonstrating outcomes and scaling market-ready solutions that contribute to fostering economic potential and significant, direct positive impact on GDP.
+• Global + Local: Leading a global movement that is locally anchored, demonstrating outcomes and scaling market-ready solutions that contribute to fostering economic potential and significant, direct positive impact on GDP.

-• Integrated approach: Capital + Data + Policy integrated to unlock scalable financing pathways, build capacity, and ensure transparency & governance.
-Standards and Tools increase transparency and enable stakeholders to verify impact assumption from issuance through to the last mile.
+• Integrated approach: Integrating Capital + Data + Policy to unlock scalable financing pathways, build capacity, and ensure transparency & governance.
+Our Standards and Tools increase transparency and enable stakeholders to verify impact assumption from issuance through to the last mile.

 • Cross-Sector Collaboration: Partnering with a wide range of stakeholders will allow the ecosystem to continue to expand through gender-focused finance.
 Engaging all ecosystem players across public, private sector, civil society and last-mile beneficiaries to reshape financial systems.